 - If approved, the District's creation would become effective for valuation purposes as of January 1, 2025.
 As of this date, the values of all existing development would be frozen, and the property taxes collected on this base value would continue to be distributed amongst the various taxing entities as they currently are now.
 Taxes levied on any additional value established within the District due to new construction, renovation or appreciation of property values occurring after January 1, 2025, would be collected by the TID and used to repay the costs of TIF-eligible projects undertaken within the District. - Since the development expected to occur is subject to extraordinary site preparation costs, it is unlikely to take place or in the same manner or timeframe without the use of TIF.
 Since the District will generate economic benefits that are more than sufficient to compensate for the cost of the improvements, the Village reasonably concludes that the overall benefits of the District outweigh the anticipated tax increments to be paid by the owners of property in the overlying taxing jurisdictions.
 It is further concluded that since the "but for" test is satisfied, there would, in fact, be no foregone tax increments to be paid in the event the District is not created.
 As required by Wis.
 Stats. §66.1105(4)(i)4., a calculation of the share of projected tax increments estimated to be paid by the owners of property in the overlying taxing jurisdictions has been made and can be found in Appendix B of this plan. - 4.
 The improvement of such area is likely to enhance significantly the value of substantially all of the other real property in the District. - 5.
 The equalized value of taxable property of the District, plus the value increment of all other existing tax incremental Districts within the Village, does not exceed 12% of the total equalized value of taxable property within the Village. - 6.
 Lands in the District proposed for newly platted residential use comprise less than 35% of the total area of the District. - 7.
-The Village estimates that 13% of the territory within the District may be suitable for retail business at the end of the District's maximum expenditure period pursuant to Wis.
+The Village estimates that 0% of the territory within the District may be suitable for retail business at the end of the District's maximum expenditure period pursuant to Wis.
 Stats. § 66.1105(5)(b) and 66.1105(6)(am)1. - 8.
 The Project Plan for the District in the Village is economically feasible and is in conformity with the comprehensive plan of the Village. - 9.
-Future residential development is planned at a density of 8 dwelling units per acre in compliance with Wis.
-Stats. § 66.1105(2)(f)3 requirement for a minimum of 3 dwelling units per acre in newly platted development. - 10.
-100% of the parcels within the District are suitable for industrial, commercial, or residential development in compliance with Wis.
+Wis.
+Stats. § 66.1105(2)(f)3 requires a minimum of 3 dwelling units per acre in newlyplatted development.
+All residential development anticipated in the District will be on existing platted land and will not require a new plat. - 10.
+90% of the parcels within the District will have a commercial or residential use.
+This is in compliance with Wis.
 Stats. § 66.1105(4)(gm)(4)(a) requirement for at least 50% of the area to be suitable for mixed-use development.

 SECTION II.
-DESCRIPTION OF HOW TAX INCREMENT DISTRICT #5 WILL PROMOTE THE ORDERLY DEVELOPMENT OF THE VILLAGE OF JOHNSON CREEK
+DESCRIPTION OF HOW TAX INCREMENT DISTRICT #6 WILL PROMOTE THE ORDERLY DEVELOPMENT OF THE VILLAGE OF JOHNSON CREEK

-Tax Increment Financing District #5 has been created for the purpose of promoting the orderly development of this area in the Village of Johnson Creek.
-The District will help to finance the infrastructure needed to accommodate new industrial development on parcels 8-11, residential development on parcels 5-7, and additional development throughout the rest of the TID.
-Additionally, the annexation of Parcel #22 and its inclusion within TID #5 is consistent with good planning practices, as it directs development to locations within the Village limits that can be served by public utilities.
-The anticipated uses within TID #5 are consistent with the Village of Johnson Creek Comprehensive Plan.
+Tax Increment Financing District #6 has been created for the purpose of promoting the orderly development of this area in the Village of Johnson Creek.
+The District will help to finance the infrastructure needed to accommodate an infill residential development along Remmel Drive, consisting of approximately 176 housing units.
+The anticipated uses within TID #6 are consistent with the Village of Johnson Creek Comprehensive Plan.